Drishyam 2 (2022 film)

 Soon after the release of the original film in February 2021, the remake came into development and was finalized within the same year.
-All actors from the predecessor were retained, with Khanna and Shukla as new additions.
-Principal photography for the film commenced in February 2022 and ended in June 2022.
-It was primarily shot in Goa with filming also taking place in Mumbai and Hyderabad.
-The film's music is composed by Devi Sri Prasad.
+Pathak took over as director after the predecessor's director Nishikant Kamat died in 2020, with adaptation supervisor Aamil Keeyan Khan, who worked for Devgn also in Runway 34 (2022), joining Pathak as a writer, and T-Series coming on board as producer.
+All actors from the predecessor were retained, with Khanna as a new addition.
+Principal photography occurred from February to June 2022, primarily in Goa besides Mumbai and Hyderabad.
+Devi Sri Prasad composed the film's soundtrack, with lyrics written by Amitabh Bhattacharya.